tachiyomiorg/tachiyomi-extensions/CONTRIBUTING.md

 ### Debugging

 Directly debugging your extension (i.e steping through the extension code) is not possible due to the way that extension code is loaded into the app.
-However, logs printed from extensions (via [`Logcat`](https://developer.android.com/studio/debug/am-logcat)) do work.
+However, logs printed from extensions (via [`Logcat`](https://developer.android.com/studio/debug/am-logcat)) do work(Preview or debug build only).

 ## Building